edenlabllc/rmk/docs/configuration/cluster-management/usage-onprem-provider.md

-Using the example above and the example from the [cluster-deps](https://github.com/edenlabllc/cluster-deps.bootstrap.infra/blob/develop/etc/deps/develop/values/onprem-cluster.yaml.gotmpl) repository you can add the required number of machines depending on the requirements for distribution into individual roles.
+Using the example above and the example from the [cluster-deps](https://github.com/edenlabllc/cluster-deps.bootstrap.infra/blob/develop/etc/deps/develop/values/onprem-cluster.yaml.gotmpl) repository you can add the required number of machines depending on the requirements.

 > For the On-Premise provider, before launching the actual provisioning of the cluster,
-> RMK will perform the following preliminary steps:
+> RMK will **create** a K8S secret `capop-ssh-identity-secret` in the `capop-system` namespace
->
-> - Create secrets with SSH private key `capop-ssh-identity-secret` in the CAPI Management cluster.
+> of the CAPI Management cluster storing the provided SSH private key.

 To start provisioning a Kubernetes cluster, run the commands: